 1. Incorporate your Brand into Content

 The first order of business in terms of creating branded marketing content for your startup is to quite literally incorporate your brand into it.
-Elements such as your brand name, product and service titles, online store links and other elements should find their way into your content.
-Also important are your fonts, color palette, formatting type and other technical details which should be unique to your startup.
+Elements such as your brand name, product and service titles, online store links, and other elements should find their way into your content.
+Also important are your fonts, color palette, formatting type, and other technical details that should be unique to your startup.

 Create a style guide for your startup and make sure that your content creator, designer or copywriter uses your brand image to its fullest.
 This will allow the content to be recognized as your own quickly and easily, both by new and recurring audiences.

 As we’ve previously mentioned, each industry develops at its own pace.
 Whether IT, writing, visual arts or something else entirely, you need to make sure that you are in touch with what’s going on.
 You can achieve that by following reputable news outlets, blogs, forums,ps and other online resources.
 Subscribing to trustworthy printed media such as magazines or quarterly publications is also a good idea.

 Don’t allow yourself to be out of touch with the latest trends, viral topics, and breakthroughs which could transform your industry overnight.
 This will make your startup far more attractive to both B2C and B2B stakeholders in terms of following your content and working with you.

 As a young startup, you should strive to achieve a stable marketing strategy as soon as possible.
 The sooner you condition the public to expect new content from you on a regular basis, the easier your job will become as a company.
 This can be achieved by creating a content calendar for your writers and designers to stick by.